Fraxtal/APU-Medical-Center/README.md

 # APU Medical Center

-  An application that streamline the appointment booking and payment process by connecting different types of users such as managers, staff, doctors, and customers.
+  An application that streamline the appointment booking and payment process by connecting different types of users such as managers, staff, doctors and customers.

   ---